-- 2.3.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data; - (d) the extent to which the Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) waste, extravagance, inefficient administration; - (iii) poor value for money or other causes. - (e) Internal Audit shall also independently verify the Assurance Statements in accordance with guidance from the Department of Health. - 2.3.2 Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Director of Finance must be notified immediately. - 2.3.3 The Chief Internal Auditor will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chairman and Chief Executive of the Trust. - 2.3.4 The Chief Internal Auditor shall be accountable to the Director of Finance.
-The reporting system for internal audit shall be agreed between the Director of Finance, the Audit Committee and the Chief Internal Auditor.
-The agreement shall be in writing and shall comply with the guidance on reporting contained in the NHS Internal Audit Standards.
+- 2.3.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data; - (d) the extent to which the Trust's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) waste, extravagance, inefficient administration; - (iii) poor value for money or other causes. - 2.3.2 Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Executive Director of Finance must be notified immediately. - 2.3.3 The Internal Audit Engagement Lead will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chairman and Chief Executive of the Trust. - 2.3.4 The Internal Audit Engagement Lead shall be accountable to the Executive Director of Finance.
+The reporting system for internal audit shall be agreed between the Executive Director of Finance, the Audit Committee and the Internal Audit Engagement Lead in the form of an Internal Audit Charter.
+The agreement shall be in writing and shall comply with the guidance on reporting contained in the Public Sector Internal Audit

+Standards.
 The reporting system shall be reviewed at least annually.